hautahi/Rugby-Wanderers/README.md

 # Rugby-Wanderers

 # Introduction
 An ongoing and often heated debate among the rugby public and media concerns the extent to which international rugby teams "poach" players from other countries.
-The poaching allegations have largely relied on casual observations and anecdotes rather than any attempt to look at the evidence.
-The [New Zealand Herald](http://www.nzherald.co.nz/sport/news/article.cfm?c_id=4&objectid=11278276) provided a notable exception by compiling a dataset of the birthplace of every All Black.

 The data contained in this repository is an attempt to provide further empirical rigor to the discussion by allowing cross-country comparisons of migrant rugby players.
+You can read about the results [here](http://hautahi.github.io/rugby).

 ## Contents
 * Dataset is `final_data.csv`.
 It contains the names, playing statistics and birthplaces for every person to have played test match rugby for the major nations.